Table of Contents

 About me

-In 2024, I’ll be starting as an assistant professor in Operations and Logistics at UBC Sauder.
+I'm an assistant professor in Operations and Logistics at UBC's Sauder School of Business.
 I’m interested in experimentation and control problems in marketplace settings, specifically challenges relating to interference, sequential designs, policy evaluation, and policy optimization.
+I'm also involved with AI-for-ecommerce startup Cimulate (we're hiring!).

 I completed my PhD at the Operations Research Center at MIT, advised by Prof. Vivek Farias.
-Previously, I was a data scientist at Uber, working on match optimization for UberPOOL.
-I received my B.S. in Industrial Engineering and M.S. in Computer Science at Northwestern University.
+Previously, I was a data scientist at Uber, working on match optimization for UberPOOL, and I did my undergrad at Northwestern University.
 You can find my full CV here.

-In my spare time I play jazz, look for birds, and procrastinate by tweaking my Emacs config or the CSS on this site.
+In my spare time I play jazz, look for birds, and procrastinate by tweaking my Emacs config.

 Publications